 Can Guinea Pigs Eat Wild Strawberries?

-What about green parts of the wild strawberries, can guinea pigs eat wild strawberry leaves, flowers, and stems?
-Guinea pigs can eat wild strawberry leaves, flowers, and stems, they are completely safe for guinea pig’s health.
+Moreover, guinea pigs can eat wild strawberry leaves, flowers, and stems.
+They are completely safe for guinea pigs’ health.

 The following facts about strawberries will amaze you: